doxulo/FtcRobotController-master/README.md

 Known issues:
  * Android Studio
-    - After updating to the new v3.3 Android Studio project folder, if you get error messages indicating "InvalidVirtualFileAccessException" then you might need to do a File->Invalidate Caches / Restart to clear the error.
+    - After updating to the new v3.3 Android Studio project folder, if you get error messages indicating "InvalidVirtuaLFileAccessException" then you might need to do a File->Invalidate Caches / Restart to clear the error.
  * OnBot Java
     - Sometimes when you push the build button to build all op modes, the RC returns an error message that the build failed.
 If you press the build button a second time, the build typically suceeds.